-The study will be conducted among 2700 men and TG in North and South America who have anal sex with men or TG partners.
+The study will be conducted among 2700 men and TG in North America, South America, and Switzerland who have anal sex with men or TG partners.
 The trial sample size is designed to provide 90% power to detect a prevention efficacy (PE) of 60% (rejecting the null hypothesis of 0% PE), based on reasonable assumptions regarding background HIV-1 incidence, retention, and frequency of infusions.

 With respect to HIV incidence, over the past 25 years, MSM and TG who have sex with men have been the only risk groups in the US for which estimated HIV incidence has increased, with more recent increases in incidence noted particularly among young MSM of color [60,61].
-In 2013, the estimated rate of new HIV diagnoses among Hispanic/Latino males was three times the rate of White males and 79% of these infections were attributed to male-to-male sexual intercourse [62].
-Among gay and bisexual men, Black MSM - especially those between the ages of 13 and 24 - are most affected by HIV [63].
-Indeed, the HPTN 061 study found incidence of almost 6% annually among young Black MSM [64]; this is far higher than HIV incidence reported previously in White MSM.
-A second study found higher HIV prevalence in Black MSM than in White MSM [65].
+In the US, Latin America, and Switzerland, MSM and TG account for more than half of new HIV infections [60,62-64].
+In 2013, the estimated rate of new HIV diagnoses among Hispanic/Latino males was three times the rate of White males and 79% of these infections were attributed to male-to-male sexual intercourse [65].
+Among gay and bisexual men, Black MSM - especially those between the ages of 13 and 24 - are most affected by HIV [66].
+Indeed, the HPTN 061 study found incidence of almost 6% annually among young Black MSM [67]; this is far higher than HIV incidence reported previously in White MSM.
+A second study found higher HIV prevalence in Black MSM than in White MSM [68].